Top-rated local movers that handle Richmond to St. George moves

 - St. George is considered to be safer than Richmond with a safety index of 70.98 vs Richmond’s 51.55.

-- Air quality in St. George is good, and in Richmond it's good.
+- Air quality in St. George is Good, and in Richmond it’s Good.

 - HOA rules: It’s a good idea to look into your HOA or community regulations before moving day arrives.

 - State licensing: Although a local license is not required in Utah, make sure the moving company you’ll be hiring is registered with U.S. Department of Transportation (USDOT).
 To verify if you’re dealing with a legal and licensed mover, you may ask them their USDOT registration number.
-Before booking, ensure the moving company is officially licensed to handle your move.
+Double-check that the moving company is properly licensed before you hire them.

-- State regulator: To confirm a moving company's license in Utah, visit the state's public utilities commission.
+- State regulator: You can verify a Utah moving company’s license by visiting the state’s public utilities commission.

 - Moving Permits: While Utah doesn’t mandate moving permits, checking local parking guidelines before your move-in day is still a good idea.

-- Moving company insurance: Every state sets its own rules for what insurance moving companies need to maintain.
+- Moving company insurance: Every state requires moving companies to carry different levels of insurance.
 In Utah, movers commonly offer Released Value Protection at no extra cost, providing coverage at 60 cents per pound.
 To increase protection, consider discussing Full Value Protection options with the moving company.

 Where to live in St. George